fred-mba/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - What are the arithmetic operators and how to use them
 - How to manipulate dictionary
 - How to import a file

+ - In JavaScript, arrow functions do not have their own `this` binding; instead, they inherit this from the surrounding lexical context.